-Microsoft also offers suites tailored to Firstline Workers, which are deskless workers – factory staff, retail and driver.
+Microsoft also offers suites tailored to Firstline Workers, which are deskless workers – factory staff, retail, and drivers.
 These suites are evolving and focus on web-based versions of the various services.
 A full-fledged version of Teams is also now included.

 Mobility & Security Suites

 Microsoft packages the Enterprise Mobility + Security suites (EMS) as add-ons to the Office 365 suites.
-These can be added individually to almost any licensing, and are packaged with Office Suites
+These can be added individually to almost any licensing, and are part of the following Office Suites:

 Microsoft 365 Products

-Email is where Office 365 started, way back in 2008 with BPOS (Business Productivity Online Services), which then became Office 365 in 2011.
-Email is available in three basic flavors:
+This is where Office 365 started, way back in 2008 with BPOS (Business Productivity Online Services), which then became Office 365 in 2011.
+Email comes in three basic flavors:

 File Storage & Collaboration – OneDrive for Business and SharePoint

-OneDrive can be purchased on a standalone basis but is most often bought as part of a suite.
-The default storage is 1 TB but depending on the plan and the number of users this space can be expanded up to more than 5 TB.
-OneDrive for Business is managed by an administrator and will allow you to share files with coworkers and individuals outside your organizations, with appropriate security.
+You can purchase OneDrive on a standalone basis, but it often comes as part of a suite.
+The default storage is 1 TB, but depending on the plan and the number of users, this space can grow to more than 5 TB.
+Your administrator manages your OneDrive for Business and will allow you to share files with coworkers and individuals outside your organization with appropriate security.

-Teams has evolved from Skype for Business and is Microsoft’s hub for online meetings, chat and voice.
+Teams has evolved from Skype for Business and is Microsoft’s hub for online meetings, chat, and voice.
 You can’t purchase it alone, but it comes with most suites.
 Microsoft is investing in Teams as businesses become more geographically dispersed.
-There are add-ons to Teams that provide dial-in audio conferencing and a phone system offering.
+There are add-ons to Teams that provide dial-in audio conferencing and a phone system.

 Desktop Applications (Word, Excel, Outlook, PowerPoint, etc.)

-For almost 30 years, Microsoft Office has meant Word, Excel, Outlook, etc. Until several years ago those were sold as perpetual software – you bought it and owned it forever, with no updates unless you paid for them.
+For almost 30 years, Microsoft Office has meant Word, Excel, Outlook, etc. Until several years ago, those were perpetual software – you bought it and owned it forever, with no updates unless you paid for them.
 These applications can either be on your desktop/laptop/tablet/phone, or in the cloud – online applications.
-The desktop versions can be bought alone but are most often are packaged with the suites.
-When applications are purchased as part of Office 365 they are constantly updated, so there is never a need again to upgrade versions of Office.
-You will see changes in the interface, but on a more gradual basis.
+The desktop versions can be bought alone but are most often come with the suites.
+When you purchase applications as part of Office 365, they are updated continuously, so there is never a need again to upgrade versions of Office.
+You will see changes in the interface but on a more gradual basis.

-- Microsoft 365 Apps for Business – desktop version of the Office Client (Word, Excel, PowerPoint, Outlook, OneNote, Access and Publisher, and 1 TB OneDrive for Business.)
+- First, consider Microsoft 365 Apps for Business – the desktop version of the Office Client (Word, Excel, PowerPoint, Outlook, OneNote, Access and Publisher, and 1 TB OneDrive for Business.)

-- Microsoft 365 Apps for Enterprise – plus Enterprise deployment features for Office.
+- Then take a look at Microsoft 365 Apps for Enterprise – plus Enterprise deployment features for Office.

 Optimizing Microsoft 365 Licensing

-So, now that you’ve lived through a fairly exhaustive explanation of the pieces and parts of Microsoft licensing, how do you make sure you are not either paying too much or using too little?
+So, now that you’ve lived through a fairly exhaustive explanation of Microsoft licensing pieces, how do you make sure you are not either paying too much or using too little?
 The most common mistakes we see are:

-- Standalone services are used when a suite would be either the same price or less – for example buying Exchange Online and Office 365 ProPlus when Microsoft 365 Business Standard would provide a feature set that is sufficient for 99% of users.
+- Buying standalone services when a suite would be either the same price or less – for example, buying Exchange Online and Office 365 ProPlus when Microsoft 365 Business Standard would provide a good feature set for 99% of users.

 - Unused licenses for legacy accounts.
-We see users who are long gone who are still assigned licensing, and most of these could be converted to shared mailboxes.
+We see users who are long gone but still have licensing, and most of these could be shared mailboxes, which are free.
 Even the accounts that still need to receive and send email can be downgraded to Exchange Only.

-- Paying for services such as Zoom or DropBox when Teams or OneDrive would work just as well.
-Of course, it may be that these services are so entrenched in your business processes that you don’t want to change, but for some it does make sense.
+- You may be paying for services such as Zoom or DropBox when Teams or OneDrive would work just as well.
+Of course, it may be that these services are so entrenched in your business processes that you don’t want to change, but it does make sense for some.